speckleworks/SpeckleUnity/README.md

 * [Documentation can be found here](https://speckleworks.github.io/SpeckleUnity/).
 * [Supported platforms can be found here](https://speckleworks.github.io/SpeckleUnity/articles/supportedPlatforms.html).
 * Only displays mesh, point, and line data types.
 Breps, Curves and PolyLines are converted using their display values.
-* Does not use the Speckle Kit workflow.
+* Does not use the Speckle Kit workflow for portability reasons.
 Any additional Speckle Kit DLLs must be added manually to the Unity Project.

 ## How To Install